safiyc/club-manager/README.md

 * Implement AngularFire/Firebase user authentication

-* Deploy your application.
-Include a link to the live site in your project's README
+* Deploy the application and include a link to the live site in the project's README

 ## License